RomanMusijowski/facebook-microservices/README.md

 Backend REST API for Facebook app created with [Spring Boot](http://projects.spring.io/spring-boot/).
 Service [Architecture](ARCHITECTURE.MD)
 You can find addional information in the [Wiki](WIKI.md)
+For running that project you you need:
+ - java 13,
+ - maven 3.6 or higher

+###Docker-compose
+You can run program with Docker-compose.
+During that program will create containers for next services:
+- eureka-service
+- configuration-service
+- auth-service
+- mail-service
+- zuul-service
+- auth-db
+- rabbitmq

+If you wanna run this program in docker, run next command in root project directory:

+- mvn clean package

+After that go to docker directory and run next command:

+-  sudo docker-compose up --build

+After running that command docker will retrieve all necessary containers.

 ## Eureka-service